Create an exhibit

 - Images uploaded as items

-- Street View imagery: click Select a Street View on the "New section" space
+- Street View imagery: click Select a Street View on the "Add a new section" space

 - “Museum View” panoramas: use the Street View navigation controls to move within the panoramas, to feature a particular area (Cultural Institute website partners only)